-from a point of projection," as recited in claims 1 and 12.
+equivalent to projecting the full-surround image data onto the p-surface from [a] view point," as recited in independent claims 1 and 11.
 PO Resp.
-20-21.
-Specifically, Patent Owner argues that the data projected in Photo VR are not full-surround image data.
+21-22.
+Specifically, Patent Owner argues that the data projected in Photo VR is not full-surround image data.
 For the reasons given in Section II.C.2.a, we disagree with this argument.

 Patent Owner also argues that Photo VR describes specular lighting as important but that Photo VR does not handle specular lighting.
 PO Resp.
 21, n.6.
-Patent Owner relates this observation to an argument that Photo VR's method of capturing and projecting linear images introduces distortion, contending that the claims of the '176 patent require "distortionfree results."
-Id.
+Patent Owner relates this observation to an argument that Photo VR's method of capturing and projecting linear images introduces distortion, contending that the claims of the '099 patent require "distortion-free results."
+Id. at 21.
 The claims do not recite "distortion-free results."
-Moreover, as we explained in Section II.A.2, the term "full-surround image data" does not require "the sampled points sufficient to provide in a standard 3D computer graphics system a display in which changing the direction of view provides a human viewer the impression of being present at the point of projection from which the color was observed for the sampled point in P," as argued by Patent Owner (PO Resp.
-14).
-Thus, we are not persuaded that the claims require distortion-free results.
-Accordingly, Petitioner has shown that Photo VR discloses "projecting the [full-surround] image data onto the p-surface from a point of projection."
+Moreover, as we explain in Section II.A.2, the term "full-surround image data" does not require "the sampled points sufficient to provide in a standard 3D computer graphics system a display in which changing the direction of view provides a human viewer the impression of being present at the point of projection from which the color was observed for the sampled point in P," as argued by Patent Owner.
+See PO Resp.
+14. Thus, we are not persuaded that the claims require distortion-free results.
+Accordingly, Petitioner has shown that Photo VR discloses "projecting the full-surround image data onto the p-surface from a point of projection."

 c.
-Photo VR Discloses Allowing a User to Select a Direction of View from a View Point on the Model

-Claim 1 recites "allowing a user to select a direction of view from a view point on the model."
-Similarly, claim 12 recites "allowing a direction of view from a view point to be selected."
-Patent Owner argues that these limitations are not disclosed in Photo VR because the "Photo VR 'Object

-Viewer' applies to [an] object, not [a] p-surface."
+Photo VR Discloses Selecting a View Point and a Direction of View Independent claims 1 and 11 require "selecting a view point within a p-surface."
+Dependent claims 3 and 13 require that "said selecting step comprises selecting the view point and a direction of view."
+Patent Owner argues that these limitations are not disclosed in Photo VR because the "Photo VR 'Object Viewer' applies to [an] object, not [a] p-surface."
 PO Resp.
-22-23.
-Patent Owner makes this same argument for dependent claims 19 and 20.
+26-29.
 Patent Owner also argues that the Object Viewer described in Photo VR is "inapposite" because it "does not appear to have any connection with a texture-mapped p-surface and should be disregarded."

-Id. at 21.
+Id. at 22.

 It is unclear what Patent Owner contends is lacking in Photo VR when compared with the claims.
-Nevertheless, as Petitioner points out, Photo VR describes several instances of a user selecting a direction of view from a view point on a model.
+Nevertheless, as Petitioner points out, Photo VR describes several instances of a user selecting a view point.
 Pet.
-15-16, 34, 46; Reply 11-12.
+17, 37, 42, 52, 58; Reply 11-13.
 For example, Figures 5(1)-5(8) (Ex.
 1007, p.
 403) illustrate images rendered at various viewing angles.
 Photo VR describes a user selecting a direction of view using the Object Viewer.
 Ex.
-1007, p.
-400, col. 1.
+1007, 400 (col. 1).
 The testimony of Patent Owner's declarant, Dr. Oliver, further implies that a user of the Photo VR system selects a direction of view from a view point on a model.
 Ex.
-2011 ¶ 57 ("user selects a viewpoint near the center of projection"); id ("[Photo VR] suggests navigating through adjacent overlapping spherical environment maps").
+2013 ¶ 57 ("user selects a viewpoint near the center of projection"); id. ("[Photo VR] suggests navigating through adjacent overlapping spherical environment maps").
 We also agree with Petitioner that Photo VR describes the Object Viewer as a component of the same Windows 95-based system that contains the other described components, such as the module that generates texture-mapped polyhedrons.
-Ex.
-1007, p.
+Id. at p.
 400, cols.
 1-2.
 Thus, Patent Owner has not persuaded us that the Object Viewer is "inapposite."
-Accordingly, Petitioner has shown that Photo VR discloses "allowing a user to select a direction of view from a view point on the model," as recited in claim 1 and "allowing a direction of view from a view point to be selected," as recited in claim 12.
+Accordingly, Petitioner has shown that Photo VR discloses "allowing a user to select a direction of view from a view point on the model."

 d.
-Claims 1, 4, 12, 16, 17, and 19-21 Are Anticipated by Photo VR
+Claims 1, 3, 11, and 13 Are Anticipated by Photo VR